AgentOp

 Anthropic (Claude)

-• Models: Claude 3 Opus, Sonnet, Haiku
+• Models: Claude 3.5 Sonnet (default, recommended), Claude 3 Opus, Claude 3 Haiku

-• Best for: Long context, detailed responses
+• Best for: Long context (200K tokens), detailed responses, document analysis

 • Requires: Anthropic API key